 Students must walk their bicycles when on school grounds.
 Bicycles are parked in the racks located in an area especially designed for bicycle traffic.
 It is recommended that each student secure the bike with a lock.
-New Jersey Helmet Law: All those 17 years and under must wear a helmet while cycling.
+According to the New Jersey Helmet Law all those 17 years and under must wear a helmet while cycling.
+This includes school property.